nbaars/java-training-final/README.md

 Hint: use `@Scheduled` in your application, and use a REST client to call the API.
 You can mock this API of course.

+See https://github.com/nbaars/java-training-library/jpa for more information about JPA.
+See https://github.com/nbaars/java-training-library/jdbc for more information about JDBC.